fserb/gremllm-js/README.md

 # GremLLM for Deno

-A JavaScript/Deno implementation inspired by the Python [gremllm](https://github.com/awwaiid/gremllm) library.
-This library allows you to create dynamic objects that generate methods and behavior on-the-fly using Large Language Models.
+This library allows you to create dynamic objects that generate methods and behavior on-the-fly using LLMs.

 ## What is GremLLM?